 Edge rate changes over the past 30 years

 Progress Mired by Problems

 Progress is not without its problems.
 With increases in system performance and the adoption of high-speed design practices, we have encountered a number of issues that must be handled in the design environment.
 To summarize these challenges:

 The move by IC manufacturers to lower core voltages and higher operating frequencies has led to a sharp rise in edge rates.
 These edge rates can create reflections and signal quality problems in designs if left unterminated.

-High-signal speed designs, with densely packed traces, often lead to crosstalk – a phenomenon associated with the unintentional electromagnetic coupling between traces on a PCB.
+High-signal speed designs, with densely packed traces, often lead to crosstalk – a phenomenon associated with the unintentional electromagnetic frequency coupling between traces on a Printed Circuit Boards.

 Crosstalk can be edge coupled on the same layer, or can be broadside coupled by traces on adjacent layers.
 The coupling is three-dimensional.
 Traces routed in parallel and broadside cause greater amounts of crosstalk than those routed side by side.

 Broadside coupling (top) compared to edge coupling (bottom)